 Yuehao Bai

-I am an Assistant Professor of Economics at the University of Michigan.
+I am an Assistant Professor of Economics at the University of Southern California.
 My research interests lie in econometric theory.
-I received my PhD from the University of Chicago in 2020.

 Published or forthcoming papers